 This is not a sponsored post and it does not contain any affiliate links.

-This year I’m sharing a handful of some of our favorite cooking and food related small businesses.
-It’s always a good idea to shop from small businesses, and right now it’s more important than ever.
-So many of them are struggling to keep their doors open.
+Again this year I’m sharing a list of holiday gifts from a handful of some of my favorite cooking and food related small businesses.
+It’s always a good idea to shop from small businesses if you can.

 These are all fabulous businesses with so many wonderful things to choose from.
 I’ve had first hand experience with most of them, and others have been praised by friends who have.